 401k calculators give you the freedom to tweak the numbers you input to see how they change the results.
 I highly encourage you to do this because it can help you figure out what adjustments can help you build your dream retirement.
 And with decades until retirement, small changes can have a big impact.

 As you experiment with the calculator, you can figure out exactly how much you need to contribute in order to afford the retirement you want.
 This can help you decide whether to increase your contributions, improve your 401k growth rate, or even find new employment as needed.

 Maximize employer match

-If you don't already meet your employer's contribution limit, try tweaking the information you put in as if you did.
-The results of maximizing your employer's contribution match amount might surprise you!
-And the good news is, changing your 401k contributions to meet that limit is usually simple.
+If you don’t already meet your employer’s contribution limit, try tweaking the information you put in as if you did.
+The results of maximizing your employer’s contribution match amount might surprise you!
+And the good news is that changing your 401(k) contributions to meet that limit is usually simple.
 Consider asking your employer how to do so.

 Increase annual return

-Keep in mind that increased returns means increased risk.
+Keep in mind that increased returns mean increased risk.
 Your advisor can help you find a return rate that both gets you closer to your goals and matches your risk tolerance level.